Zacfer/Eprints_Googlemaps/README.md

-Eprints export plugin for publisher / event location data on Google Maps
+# Eprints export plugin for publisher / event location data on Google Maps
-===

-(Notice: Does not work without the Eprints package which is available from the University of Southampton)

-Brief overview of the plugin:
+Requirements
+-
+* Soton Eprints package for Perl.

+Overview
+-

 Basic data is extracted from eprints objects such as a title, author names and date, and a marker is placed in Google Maps on the location of the publisher / event.